 “People would never send a letter and a fax is a stretch,” he says.
 “No person would accept those sorts of arrangements.”

-There’s also high liability costs and liability is increasingly being transferred to strata managers.
-In the past, strata managers wouldn’t deal with council or state governments.
+There are also high liability costs and liability is increasingly being transferred to strata managers.
+In the past, strata managers wouldn’t deal with the council or state governments.

 Now, there are new laws each year, including the annual fire safety statement.

 “If you don’t get it in on time, you get fined %$500 in the first week, then $1000 a week until you get it in.
 That’s a massive liability.”

 Jakes did miss this statement for one unit block once when he was moving office.

 But most strata managers know they can’t afford to forget about the fire safety statement for each and every unit block.

 “Owners don’t understand those sorts of statements and liabilities.
 Then, if there’s a fire, fire companies need access to 80 percent of units.

 “If the owners won’t cooperate we can’t force access.